skar-2274/MNIST-Keras-and-PyTorch/README.md

 # Machine-Learning-Projects
-Machine learning projects for fun
+Machine learning projects for fun.

+This repository is for the MNIST and FashionMNIST projects.

 Libraries used include TensorFlow, Keras and PyTorch.